Kira Omelchenko, D.M.A.

 Adjudicator and Clinician, Tampa Classics Music Festival (FL), 2013-present.

-Adjudicator, All-State Festival (Tampa, FL) Florida Orchestra Association and Florida Music Educators Association, 2012-present.
+Adjudicator and Violin Clinician, All-State Orchestra Festival (Tampa, FL) Florida Orchestra Association and Florida Music Educators Association, 2012-present.

-Adjudicator and Clinician, Solo/Ensemble Festival, Florida Orchestra Association (Orlando, Tampa, and Lakeland, FL), 2012-present.
+Adjudicator and Clinician, Solo/Ensemble Festival, Florida Orchestra Association (various counties in FL), 2012-present.